ElasticT3am/Neo4j_vs_Titan/Differences/README.md

 (Schema commands can only be applied on the master machine in a Neo4j cluster)
 * Neo4j can help keep your data clean.
 It does so using constraints.
 Constraints allow you to specify the rules for what your data should look like.

-# Evaluation
-Stay tuned for our grah database beanchmarking, which can describe with a distinctive view the performing results between Neo4j and Tinan Graph databases.